ArcticAlice/ArcticAlice/README.md

 # Arctic Alice

+Hey!
 I'm a freshman majoring in computer science.
-I'm passionate about software and web development, and I'm just as excited as to explore other areas like AI development, and more.
+I currently don't have a set path as what I want to do specifically for programming.